devsecops/bootcamp/Week-1/FAQ.md

 ##### Regarding attack maps best practices, is there an online resource where we could view different types of attack maps?
 I'm especially curious on attacks involving a third-party CDN.

 ##### What are the best practices regarding users, and how do you help prevent users from being the biggest threat to a system's security?

+##### Some precautions are obvious to security professionals, but not to an expected user.
+What approach would you reccommend when approaching InfoSec problems in the shoes of a typical user, rather than someone who has expertise in cybersecurity and making certain nothing is overlooked?